dfelinto/blender-manual/manual/editors/3dview/viewport_render.rst

 Render a Still Image
    To render a still image, use :menuselection:`3D Viewport --> View --> Viewport Render Image`.
 Render an Animation
-   to render an animation, use :menuselection:`3D Viewport --> View --> Viewport Render Animation`.
+   To render an animation, use :menuselection:`3D Viewport --> View --> Viewport Render Animation`.
 Render Keyframes
    To render an animation, but only those frames that have a keyframe, use :menuselection:`3D Viewport --> View --> Viewport Render Keyframes`.